ricniew/ITM-TLS1.n-implementation/README.md

       > falcate1:TEPS &emsp;&emsp;&emsp;&emsp;&emsp;&nbsp;&nbsp;&nbsp;ip.**spipe**:#10.51.7.99[15949]\
       > [root@falcate1 ~]#

+**Note**: If you are not logged in on the HUB TEMS Host, you need to set also the variables listed below (for Unix/Linux change "set" to "export") before running `kdstsns` tool.
+However the program `kdstsns` must be installed on that host:

+    set KDC_PORTS=(2 135 3661)                   # for ip.pipe use port 1918
+    echo IP.SPIPE:falcate1 >runCMSsql_site.txt   # for ip.pipe use IP.PIPE
+    set KDC_GLBSITES=runCMSsql_site.txt

 **A.** If all your TEMS and Agents are **already using IP.SPIPE** you need:

   1. Leave the TEMS configuration as it is.